 Some plasters are designed for specific purposes.
 Blue plasters tend to be used in catering and other work environments, particularly in food preparation areas.
 The blue colour makes it obvious that you have a wound and makes the plaster easy to spot, preventing it from accidentally getting into food.
 They also have a metal strip that can be detected to make doubly sure they can be spotted.
 Maintaining hygiene in a food-preparation environment is essential and blue plasters help to make it easier.

 Blister plasters are a slightly different product compared to other plaster types.
 They’re designed to fit over a wound, just like other plasters for cuts, but they feel a lot different.
 A blister plaster tends to have a gel padding, which relieves pressure on the blister and protects it from further irritation.
-Blisters are fluid-filled wounds which can occur from lots of rubbing and friction.
+Blisters are fluid-filled wounds that can occur from lots of rubbing and friction.
 Many people get them when wearing a new pair of shoes or doing a lot of walking.
 Blister plasters can not only help a blister to heal but could also help to prevent blisters from forming.
-Find out how you can prevent blisters from forming here.

 There’s a lot more to plasters than you might think.
 Having a selection of plasters in your first aid kit means that you can select the appropriate plaster for different wounds and situations (See our full range of plasters here).
 The right plaster can offer you comfort and protect your wound more efficiently, whether you’re working in a kitchen, planning on going for a swim or need to give your feet some TLC after a long hike.